ivy-rew/efbpad/README.md

       took a more integrated approach to refreshes and had a different keyboard system.
- - `kbreader`: Under proper conditions keyboards appear in linux as event devices.
+ - `kbreader`: Under proper conditions keyboards appear in linux as event devices. `kbreader` acts as the interpreter to translate keystrokes coming out of an event device into strings printed to stdout.
+   This is a standalone utility.
    When you start `fbpad` it waits for chars from stdin.
-   `kbreader` acts as the interpreter to translate keystrokes in an event device into strings printed to stdout.
 We get `fbpad` to listen to the keyboard by piping kbreader into it as so:
    `kbreader /dev/input/event3 | fbpad the_shell`.
-    - `kbreader` is spiritually identical to the onscreen keyboard in a similar project `inkvt`, except our event device is not a touchscreen, and we use fbpad instead of a bespoke VT.
+    - `kbreader` is spiritually identical to the onscreen keyboard in a similar project `inkvt`, except our keyboard reader is decoupled from the rest of the software, our event device is not a touchscreen, and we use fbpad instead of a bespoke VT.
  - `efbpad.sh`: Script that does efbpad startup & shutdown.